vallard/CiscoCloudDayLab1/01-ConsumingOpenStack/README.md

 There are other clients that you can experiment with if you have time including the cinder and keystone clients.

+_Be sure to log out of the instance you just created so as not to confuse which server you are working on for the rest of the sections!_

 ## 1.5 Creating your own Python Commands

 The python client contain libraries that can also be used by our own